 Birch bark was often the only available material on which letters could be written at places of deportation, and that was particularly true during World War II.
 This was the only way to preserve links with the motherland and relatives.
 In the context of other documents and visual materials, they inform viewers of the fates of individuals and families from the Latvian middle class, helping people better to understand the tragic pages of the history of Latvia and the former Soviet Union during the period of the so-called cult of Stalinism.
 The letters also vividly express the mentality of the Latvian nation – faith in that which is good, care for one’s loved ones, the hope of surviving and returning home.

 The nomination “In Siberia Written Letters on Birch Bark” which was submitted in 2009 and contained 19 letters at the time, has since been amended with newly identified testimonies.
-The letters are in the collections of nine museums – the Tukums Museum, the Museum of the Occupation of Latvia, the National History Museum of Latvia, the Aizkraukle Museum of History and Art, the Museum of the River Daugava, the Madona Regional Research and Art Museum, the Talsi District Museum, Jekabpils History Museum and the Museum of Literature and Music.
+Now 52 letters have been identified in the collections of eleven museums in Latvia.

 1. Rasma Kraukle’s letter to her cousin Ilga Silgaile sent from Krasnoyarsk Oblast, Mezhdurechye Village, to Krasnoyarsk Oblast, Lebyazhna Village.
 May 19th, 1945, the Museum of the River Daugava;